 Proposal 8: For increasing UE transmission power limit, no additional MSD requirements for a given band combination are needed as long as the MSD requirements for the CA/DC power class (such as PC2 or PC1.5) have been specified.
 (Huawei)

 Proposal 9: There is no need to study the MSD for increasing higher power limit.
 The MSD requirements for the new configurations should be studied in the corresponding R19 basket WID.
 (ZTE)

+Proposal 10: No need to further discuss P-MPR in SAR solution for this WID, and RAN4 to consider duty cycle solution for all HPUE scenarios in this WID, and introduce a separate duty cycle capability for higher power limit.
+(CATT)

 Recommended WF